 Impact Summary: U.S. Import Tariffs on Vehicles & Metals (2025)

-The U.S. government is rolling out significant new tariffs on imports from Canada and Mexico, set to take effect in early 2025.
+The U.S. government is rolling out significant new tariffs on all automotive imports, set to take effect in April 3, 2025.
 These tariffs will increase costs across the automotive supply chain.

 101